pexip/pexip-swift-sdk/Documentation/Usage.md

 ### Create a conference

 When requesting a token you will get a response token.
-The response token is used to create a `Conference` along with the node from the previous step and the conference alias.
+The response token is used to create a `Conference` along with the node from the previous steps and the conference alias.

 ```swift
 import PexipConference

 let conferenceFactory = ConferenceFactory(logger: DefaultLogger.conference)

 // Conference object starts refreshing the token when created.
 let conference = conferenceFactory.conference(
     service: infinityService,